Decades of volunteer dedication

 By Violet Li

 For many, overseas volunteering is a one-off experience, but for the Officer resident, it has almost been a pilgrimage.
-The bond has been so deep that she almost thinks she’s a permanent resident there.
+The bond has been so deep that she feels at home there.

-Around 2011, Indra signed up for the Global Health Program by the Royal Australasian College of Surgeons.
-The program branch Indra was selected seeks to support medical education and specialised hospital services throughout the Pacific.
-Indra’s role has been mainly to assist in urological surgeries for a week.
-For the past two years, the program has been sponsored by the Pasifika Medical Association.

 “When my consultant who I was working with said he was going to Tonga to volunteer and he would need a nurse, I put up my hand,” she recalled.